Pivot Token (PVT) Price Reaches $0.0004

-Pivot Token (CURRENCY:PVT) traded up 1.6% against the US dollar during the one day period ending at 18:00 PM E.T. on August 15th.
-Pivot Token has a total market cap of $2.08 million and $3.12 million worth of Pivot Token was traded on exchanges in the last day.
-During the last week, Pivot Token has traded up 7% against the US dollar.
-One Pivot Token coin can now be purchased for $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
+Pivot Token (CURRENCY:PVT) traded 4.3% lower against the U.S. dollar during the twenty-four hour period ending at 11:00 AM E.T. on August 18th.
+Pivot Token has a total market capitalization of $2.01 million and approximately $529,137.00 worth of Pivot Token was traded on exchanges in the last day.
+In the last week, Pivot Token has traded down 3.8% against the U.S. dollar.
+One Pivot Token coin can now be bought for $0.0004 or 0.00000001 BTC on major exchanges.

 Pivot Token Coin Profile